Types of Procurement – 8 Examples of Procurement Practices

 A company is expanding its operations and needs to acquire new office space.
 The company decides to lease office space instead of purchasing it outright.
 Leasing is a more cost-effective option for the company in the short term.
 The company leases office space from a commercial real estate company.

-emergency procurement
+Emergency procurement

 7. Emergency procurement

-Emergency procurement is the process of acquiring goods, services, or works in a timely and efficient manner to respond to an emergency situation.
-Emergency situations can include natural disasters, pandemics, public health crises, and security threats.
-Emergency procurement is often necessary because normal procurement procedures may be too slow or inflexible to meet the urgent needs of the emergency situation.
+Emergencies may include natural disasters, pandemics, public health crises, and security threats.
+Emergency procurement is time-sensitive and streamlined, which is often necessary because normal procurement procedures may be too slow or inflexible to meet the urgent needs of the emergency situation.

 Example of emergency procurement: